-By now you probably realize that tile roofing is similar to tile in a bathroom.
-It can fade, and be beset with mildew and mould even.
+By now you probably realize that tile roofing is similar to a tile in a bathroom.
+It can fade, and be beset with mildew and mold even.
 Sometimes it can crack too.
 The basic idea is that painting the tile actually will rejuvenate it.

 For, if you have tile roofing, it is a great asset in many ways.
 Not only is it a great-looking material, but it has been known to last for decades, or a lifetime.
 In other words, at some point, you may have to paint the tile to keep it looking great and in good working shape.

 Tile roofing may have a steep pitch.
 Because of the overall height of a roof combined with the actually roof slant (or pitch), roof harnesses and special safety equipment are a must.

 Because of the delicacy of the tile, and its shape, making your way on the tile involves extra steps and planning.
 For one, you will need a walkway that you will uplift and move throughout the project.
 It is necessary to make an overlay, so you have space from which to work while painting the roofing.
 Many roofers suggest plywood with some underlay grip the roof.